dickon/openxt-combined/README.md

 2. Name clashes in openxt with a simple mapping to top level directories in this repo.
 3. Integration into buildbot.
 4. Reusable modules may be better done as independent repos.
-5. The repositoriy may be slow to work with.
+5. The repository may be slow to work with.
+6. The openXT repo will have multiple license types in it.
+7. It is a big change over previous development approaches.

 (4) and (5) can be address by moving some pieces back out as standalone git repos, using the facilities in OpenEmbedded for referencing a particular version.
 Moving them out